History of Balochistan: Fifth conflict 2004–to date

 Reason for joining the separatist groups vary as some join them because of allure of power and excitement, a desire to honor their centuries-old tribal codes, gaining recognition for their region's distinct ethnicity or because of belief in hardline communism.
 Some even join the separatist group because their tribal leader told them to.

 On 12 August 2009, Khan of Kalat Mir Suleiman Dawood declared himself ruler of Balochistan and formally announced a Council for Independent Balochistan.
 The council's claimed domain includes Sistan and Baluchestan Province, as well as Pakistani Balochistan, but does not include Afghan Baloch regions.
-The council claimed the allegiance of "all separatist leaders including Nawabzada Bramdagh Bugti."
+The council claimed the allegiance of "all separatist leaders including Nawabzada Brahumdagh Bugti."
 Suleiman Dawood stated that the UK had a "moral responsibility to raise the issue of Balochistan's illegal occupation at international level."

 Human right groups have accused Baloch separatist groups of being involved in grave human right violations.
-Separatist groups such as Baloch liberation army have been involved in attack on schools, teachers and students in the province.
-Baloch separatist have also accused their groups of being involved in wide spread crime and rapes against the Baloch women.
-One of the Baloch separatist claim that what started as an idealistic political fight for his people's rights has turned into gangs extorting, kidnapping and even raping locals.
+Separatist groups such as Balochistan Liberation Army have been involved in attack on schools, teachers and students in the province.
+Baloch separatists have also accused these groups of being involved in wide spread crime such as rape against the Baloch women.
+One of the Baloch separatists claims that what started as an idealistic political fight for his people's rights has turned into gangs extorting, kidnapping and even raping locals.

 A survey in 2009 by PEW found that 58% of respondents in Balochistan chose ″Pakistani″ as their primary mode of identification, 32% chose their ethnicity and 10% chose both equally.
 A Gallup survey conducted in 2012 revealed that the majority of Baloch (67%) do not support independence from Pakistan.
 Only 33 percent of Baloch were in favour of independence.
 However, 67 percent of the people of Balochistan supported greater provincial autonomy.